(September 19, 2024)

 2. 1% benefits rate for GRAs taking 6 credits or more.

-5. To hire a GRA, please contact the EHHD Business Operations Manager ([email protected]) for a Hiring Form EACH SEMESTER (including summer), fill it out and return to them.
+5. To hire a GRA, please contact the EHHD Business Operations Managers ([email protected]) for a Hiring Form EACH SEMESTER (including summer), fill it out and return to them.
 If you will be paying for the student's tuition and/or fees, please make sure to include how many credits need to be paid for.
 If you are covering all of the credits that they are registered for, please talk to the student to confirm the amount of credits that need to be paid for before returning the form.

 6. If you are paying their tuition: Financial Aid takes quite some time to process the tuition payments so it is likely that your student will be sent a message from the university warning them that if they don’t pay their tuition, they will be dropped from courses.
 Please let your student know to email [email protected] and [email protected] and let them know that they are on a GRA appointment and that their payment has not been processed yet.